-- See the campaign website for Regional Measure 3 on the June 2018 ballot, a new bridge toll to help pay for new BART cars, among other priorities.
+- See our blog post in support of Regional Measure 3, new bridge tolls passed in 2018 to help pay for new BART cars, among other priorities.

 - See our report, Crossing Together: Equity Considerations for a Second Transbay Crossing.